- Approach to Compliance

 Anti-corruption efforts in Japan

-From FY2018 to FY2023, there were no terminations for corruption in Japan, zero corruption-related fines, and no penalties.
-BIL's political contributions were zero.
+From FY2018, when the survey started, to FY2024, there were no terminations for corruption in Japan, zero corruption-related fines, and no penalties.
+Also, BIL's political contributions were zero.

 Global anti-corruption efforts